ShopBonsai/docs/docs/data/index.md

 #### Authorization

 If you require this destination type, Bonsai will provide you with a service account that will have read access into this bucket.
-You can activate the service account with a command like:
+You can activate the service account using the CLI:

 ```zsh
 gcloud auth activate-service-account --key-file=myserviceaccount.json